catalyzehq/.github/profile/README.md

 https://discord.gg/sjht7bBncG

 #### Cloud Native
-Built for any environment, Catalyze seamlessly integrates with modern cloud platforms.
-Whether you're deploying to hyperscale providers, developer-friendly platforms, or on-premise infrastructure, Catalyze delivers the flexibility and scalability you need.
+Built for any environment, Catalyze seamlessly integrates with modern technology.
+Whether you're deploying to hyperscale providers, developer-friendly platforms, or on-premise, Catalyze delivers the flexibility and scalability you need.

 #### Software Delivery
 Catalyze simplifies **continuous integration and deployment (CI/CD)** while allowing deep integrations with your existing tools.
 Instead of forcing a new workflow, Catalyze **enhances** your current setup, making deployments **efficient, repeatable, and observable**.